 The proxy form and voting instruction form provided to Shareholders with the Notice of Meeting and this Circular provide Shareholders with an opportunity to specify that the Common Shares represented by the proxy form or voting instruction form be voted "FOR", "AGAINST" or "WITHHOLD" in accordance with the instructions given on such form in respect of the matters to be considered at the Meeting.
-On any ballot that may be called for, the Common Shares represented by proxies in favour of management nominees will be voted "FOR", "AGAINST" or "WITHHOLD" from voting in respect of the election of directors, the advisory resolution on the Corporation's approach to executive compensation (or "Say-on-Pay Vote") and the appointment and remuneration of auditors, in each case in accordance with the voting instructions you provide on your proxy form.
+On any ballot that may be called for, the Common Shares represented by proxies in favour of management nominees will be voted "FOR", "AGAINST" or "WITHHOLD" from voting in respect of the election of directors, the advisory resolution on the Corporation's approach to executive compensation (Say-on-Pay), the resolution on the confirmation of all unallocated DSUs and RSUs under the Corporation's long-term incentive plan and the appointment and remuneration of auditors, in each case in accordance with the voting instructions you provide on your proxy form.